Technologicat/mcpyrate/doc/quasiquotes.md

 at all is that its argument can be the result of a computation.

-Using `n[]` to name-unquote a string literal does shut up flake8 concerning the "undefined" name `x`, but for that use case, we recommend `# noqa: F821`.
+Using `n[]` to name-unquote a string literal does shut up flake8 concerning the "undefined" name `x`, but for that use case, we recommend [`# noqa: F821`](https://flake8.pycqa.org/en/latest/user/error-codes.html).

 Generalized from `macropy`'s `name`, which converts a string into a lexical variable access.

 ## `a`: ast-unquote

-Splice an existing AST into quoted code.
+Splice an existing AST value into quoted code.
 This unquote supports both expr and block modes.

 ### Expression mode